Retail in Lombard

 Last, occasionally a decision will be based on emotion or other external factors.
 The Village can’t control this aspect, but it is important to recognize.
 A business owner may choose a storefront based on the distance from their home or because a location “feels right”.

-- work with our partners such as Lombard Town Centre, Choose DuPage, the State of Illinois, and the College of DuPage Small Business Development Center
+- work with our partners such as the Chamber of Commerce, Choose DuPage, the State of Illinois, and the College of DuPage Small Business Development Center

 - promote available sites to real estate brokers and tenants